DanielScholzde/in-memory-db/Readme.md

 - Database isolation level is always 'Serializable' (highest possible)
 - Immutable datastructures
-  - a new snapshot is created on every change
+  - a new database snapshot is created on every change
     - you also get a full history/audit for free with nearly no additional costs
-- Content of database is stored as diff files to file system
+- Content of database is stored as diff files (format: json) to file system
     - full database content is written asynchronous to filesystem with a customizable interval
 - No SQL, just work with database content and its entity relations as normal objects
+  - use directly Kotlin collections/streaming API (map/reduce)
-- Whole implementation is very small, everyone can understand what is going on
+- Whole implementation is very small, everyone can understand in short amount of time what is going on

 ### Technical details:

 - IDs are globally unique (ID sequence generator is shared across all classes)
-- Two instances/objects are equal if their reference is equals (they are the identical objects)
+- Two instances/objects are equal if their reference is equals
     - this is also a huge performance advantage (no nested deep recursion equals checks are necessary)
-- For writing changes to filesystem, kotlinx serialisation is used
+- For writing changes to filesystem, kotlinx serialization is used

-### Example:
+## Example:

     @Serializable
     @SerialName("Shop")